gchiu/Healthy-eating/diet-handout.md

 A healthy plant source of Omega 3.

 Sprinkle 2 tablespoons per day of ground flax seeds (aka lin seeds) on food.
 It is tasteless.
 Use a coffee grinder.
 Keeps about a week in the fridge after grinding.
 And about a month if kept as seeds.
+Buy from supermarkets.

 Don’t eat them whole as you have to chew them too much to extract the oils.

 Don’t use flax seed oil capsules etc as you will miss out on the very beneficial fibre.

+## Weight Loss ##

+In open clinical studies, ad libitum plant based diets such as this one can produce a weight loss of about 10 kgs over 4 months [5]

 ## **Lipid Testing** ##